Steplab: Privacy Policy

 We may share your personal data with the parties set out below for the purposes set out in the table above.

-• The Subscriber (i.e. the person or entity who pays for the Steplab services used by you)
+• The Subscriber (i.e. the person or entity who pays for the Services used by you).

-• Our business partners such as the Ambition Insitute who may need to respond to your requests or inquiries or help us operate and improve our Website or any programmes offered by Steplab.
+• Our business partners who may need to respond to your requests or inquiries or help us operate and improve our Website or any programmes offered by Steplab.

 • Third parties to whom we may choose to, transfer or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Policy.
+If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Policy and as part of the process your personal data may be disclosed to our professional advisers as well as prospective purchasers and their advisers.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-• Where we use certain service providers or overseas business partners, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK or require that they adopt the same rules as set out within this Privacy Policy when processing your personal data.
+• Where we use certain service providers or overseas business partners outside of the UK or an Approved Jurisdiction, we will use specific contracts approved for use in the UK by regulators which give personal data the same protection it has in the UK.

 How long will you use my personal data for?